angular/angular/aio/content/guide/libraries.md

 ## Creating libraries

-If you have developed functionality that is suitable for reuse, you can create your own libraries.
+If you have developed features that are suitable for reuse, you can create your own libraries.
 These libraries can be used locally in your workspace, or you can publish them as [npm packages](guide/npm-packages) to share with other projects or other Angular developers.
 These packages can be published to the npm registry, a private npm Enterprise registry, or a private package management system that supports npm packages.
 See [Creating Libraries](guide/creating-libraries).

-Whether you decide to package functionality as a library is an architectural decision, similar to deciding whether a piece of functionality is a component or a service, or deciding on the scope of a component.
+Deciding to package features as a library is an architectural decision.
+It is comparable to deciding whether a feature is a component or a service, or deciding on the scope of a component.

-Packaging functionality as a library forces the artifacts in the library to be decoupled from the application's business logic.
+Packaging features as a library forces the artifacts in the library to be decoupled from the application's business logic.
 This can help to avoid various bad practices or architecture mistakes that can make it difficult to decouple and reuse code in the future.

 Putting code into a separate library is more complex than simply putting everything in one application.
 It requires more of an investment in time and thought for managing, maintaining, and updating the library.
-This complexity can pay off, however, when the library is being used in multiple applications.
+This complexity can pay off when the library is being used in multiple applications.

 <div class="alert is-helpful">

 **NOTE**: <br />
 Libraries are intended to be used by Angular applications.
-To add Angular functionality to non-Angular web applications, use [Angular custom elements](guide/elements).
+To add Angular features to non-Angular web applications, use [Angular custom elements](guide/elements).

 </div>